wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 undo4: feature 2
 undo4: feature 3
 ```

 2. Push - this is the first push to remote.
-I forgot to do this!
+I forgot to do this, sorry!

 ```bash
 git push origin -u test/undo-4
 ```

 2. (optional) work on some other branch to finish up some urgent task:

 ```bash
 git switch main
 Switched to branch 'main'